PaulieScanlon/gatsby-mdx-embed/README.md

 </MdxEmbedProvider>;
 ```

-## General Observer
+## General Observer update 07/05/2020

 MDX Embed has been updated to include Intersection Observer support for all providers.

-With Intersection Observer support heavy proivder script content won't be loaded until the component in question scrolls in to view...
+With Intersection Observer support now heavy provider scripts won't be loaded until the component in question scrolls in to view...
 Keeping you site blazing fast! ⚡

 If you're using **gatsby-mdx-embed** in your project i'd love to hear from you [@pauliescanlon](https://twitter.com/PaulieScanlon)